maning00/Molten-Iron-Image-Segmentation/Image_Preprocessing/README.md

 ## Description
-In this study, the dark channel prior defogging was used to obtain good results.
-We've tried a few other methods too, here are the implementation of some other methods
+This study uses dark channel prior defogging to obtain better image preprocessing results.
+We also tried some other image preprocessing and image segmentation methods, here are the implementation of some other methods
 ## Files
 - **canny.py:** Canny edge detection for image segmentation.